phunc20/python/coursera-dl/README.md

+## `coursera-dl` not working out of the box
+One cannot download coursera courses right after installing `pip install coursera-dl`.
+Instead, some configurations are needed:
 - Find the file `cookies.py` in the site package folder of your installed virtualenv for `coursera-dl`
   ```bash
   [phunc20@homography-x220t coursera-dl]$ workon coursera